CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     -   These files / functions start with 'delete_...'

 ### address_book:
-This includes the functionality behind displaying the user's contacts to the template: 'view_address_book.html'.
+This includes the functionality behind displaying the user's contacts (both company & individual) to the template: 'view_address_book.html'.

+This file relates to the respositories 'ContactRepository' & 'CompanyRepository', & draws its 'contact' entries from the SQL tables 'indiv_contacts' & 'company'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

 #### view_address_book.py
 Function in this directory: